Prerequisites

 Assessment

 Four formative assessments are completed in Units 1 and 2.
-In Units 3 and 4, students complete four summative assessments.
-The results from each of the assessments are added together to provide a subject score out of 100.
-Students will also receive an overall subject result (A–E).
+In Units 3 and 4, students complete four summative assessments, each contributing 25% to their final result.
+Units 1 and 2 provide opportunities for students to experience and respond to the types of assessment they will encounter in Units 3 and 4.
+Results from the four summative assessments are combined to calculate a subject score out of 100.
+Students also receive an overall subject result (A–E).

 Summative assessment